-When it comes to giving, I want a giving platform that’s safe, secure, and has first-rate features so my church can collect recurring and other gifts with confidence.
+When it comes to giving, I want an online giving platform that’s safe, secure, and has first-rate features so my church can collect recurring and other gifts with confidence.

 I want tech that’s crafted with excellence, is reliable, and that will scale well.
 I want tech from a business that provides excellent support and will more likely than not still be around in five years.